nataliastewartprojects/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Most of the web apps we will work on will have some sort of authentication system.
+We want to protect any routes in our app from being rendered if the user is not authenticated with a token from the server.

 - [ ] What steps can you take in your web apps to keep your data secure?

+01.Build custom <PrivateRoute /> component to protect the route.
+02.It checks if the user is authenticated, if they are, it renders the “component” prop.
+If not, it redirects the user to /login.

 - [ ] Describe how web servers work.

+The term “web server” can mean 1) a computer that stores the code for a website or 2) a program that runs on such a computer.
+Computers can connect to the internet via the world wide web, locate a specific server computer through a URL and domain name, and retrieve information or resources from that server.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST Creates a new resource.
+GET Retrieves a resource.
+PUT Updates an existing resource.
+DELETE Deletes a resource.

 ## Project Set Up